 There are often many indications that a youth might be exploited or trafficked, but there are five main warning signs that we share with youth in our workshops:

 Traffickers and exploiters like to target younger victims because of their vulnerability.
-They will often act as a "boyfriend/girlfriend" to gain a youth's trust and to build a relationship.
-Not to say that all relationships with an age difference are exploitative, but typically, exploiters and traffickers are older than their victims.
+They will often act as a "boyfriend" or "girlfriend" to gain a youth's trust and to build a relationship.

 Excessive and unexplained gifts may be used to build a youth's trust, that may later result in an unexpected debt (ex: cellphone, clothes, pets, drugs, alcohol, etc.)

 Noticeable changes in behaviour (i.e.: skipping or dropping out of school, dressing differently, increased use of drugs & alcohol, etc.) can be a sign of exploitation.

 Exploiters, traffickers, or recruiters may attempt to keep youth away from healthy relationships with friends, family and other trusted adults.